eclipse-openj9/openj9-docs/docs/xxjitservertimeout.md

 This option specifies the socket timeout for JITServer communication.

-It can be specified on both the server and the client.
+You can specify this option on both the server and the client sides.

 ## Syntax